drewjparker91/Friday_Project_1/README.md

 * Navigate to the root directory of the project in the terminal.
 * Type 'open index.html to view project in browser.
 * Open the project in your text editor to view code.
-* Feel free to view my project on https://drewjparker91.github.io/Friday_Project_1/ as well!
+* To view to project you can also visit https://drewjparker91.github.io/Friday_Project_1/

 ## Known Bugs